 Here are the Chase Ultimate Rewards points credit cards that allow you to transfer to travel partners:

-With the Marriott Bonvoy Boundless Credit Card, you’ll earn 100,000 Marriott points after spending $5,000 on purchases in the first three months from account opening.
-You can easily use the welcome bonus to get hundreds of dollars in free travel at terrific hotels — even pricey resorts.
-Or stretch your points for more nights at lower-category brands — it’s up to you.
+With the Marriott Bonvoy Boundless Credit Card, you’ll earn 100,000 Marriott points after you spend $5,000 on purchases in the first three months from account opening.
+You can easily use the welcome bonus to get hundreds of dollars in free travel at terrific hotels — even pricey resorts — or stretch your points for more nights at lower-category brands.
+It’s up to you.